Anyone who has ever played a game of Monopoly has experienced the thrill of having plenty of cash in hand – even though it’s not real currency.

 Simulated training can help you find the answer to one fundamental question: Am I ready to trade with real currency?

-You may be able to find the answer after experience paper trading on Webull.
-At some future time, other investing platforms may offer simulated trading, but for now, you can find it on Webull.
+You may be able to find the answer after experiencing paper trading on Webull.
+At some future time, other investing platforms like Robinhood may offer simulated trading, but for now, you can find it on Webull.